Admissions Requirements (Domestic)

 Admission of Transfer Students

 Students who have attended another college should follow the same admissions procedures as listed for new students and, in addition, provide an official academic transcript from all colleges attended, even if no college credit was earned.
 All official transcripts must be requested by the student and sent directly from the former college or university to the admissions office.
 A student will not be admitted and transfer credit cannot be granted unless an official transcript is provided.

 Transfer credit will be granted for course work completed with a minimum grade of 2.0 (C) at a regionally accredited college.
-If you attended any other college or university, request that your previous college send an official academic transcript to the admissions office at TC3.
-Transfer credit is not calculated into a student’s grade point average at TC3.
+If you attended any other college or university, request that your previous college send an official academic transcript to the admissions office at Tompkins Cortland.
+Transfer credit is not calculated into a student’s grade point average at the College.

 Admission of Non-High School Graduates

 As of July 1, 2012, Federal and State regulations changed and no longer allow students who are not high school graduates (or equivalent) to be admitted at SUNY community colleges.
 However, students may still be admitted if they had earned 6 college credits prior to July 1, 2012.
 To meet state requirements, a student must also have met “ability to benefit” on our Accuplacer test.
 If they do not meet this criteria, their options are to enroll at Tompkins Cortland as a non-admitted student to pursue the 24-credit hour equivalency diploma (but students will have no financial aid and must pay for all expenses) or to pursue a GED.
 Once a student has earned their GED, he or she may reapply and be admitted at Tompkins Cortland.

 Admission of Home-Schooled Applicants